SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 The basic structure is *fisheries + management/restoration actions*

-`management` will find a number of terms, e.g. "ecosystem based (fisheries) management" (EBFM), "area based management", "fisheries management policy" etc. Policies and frameworks which call for good management are included among the *action* terms.
+`management` will find a number of terms, e.g. "ecosystem based (fisheries) management" (EBFM), "area based management", "fisheries management policy" etc. Policies and frameworks which call for good management are included among the *action* terms; <a id="FAOfish">[FAO (2018)](#f8)</a> was used as a source of relevant legislation.
 Research about both the establishment and avoidance of fishery closures is considered to be relevant to implementing good management, as is research about the MSY.

 ``` Ceylon =
 TS=